-When it comes to branding, some startup companies tend to only think about what their logo looks like and the color palette that they’ll use.
+When it comes to branding, some startup companies tend to only think about what their logo looks like and the colour palette that they’ll use.
 This cannot be more wrong, as those two are just the tip of the iceberg when it comes to building a brand.

-Establishing your brand involves more than just the logo and color combinations to be used for publication materials.
+Establishing your brand involves more than just the logo and colour combinations to be used for publication materials.
 A brand is the company’s reputation.
 It is your most valuable asset as this is how customers (and future customers) view your brand and will determine their loyalty to it.
 Based on the branding, you may not have to do much marketing and advertising.
 An effective brand strategy will build a stronghold of supporters that will reel new people in.

 If you want a successful brand strategy for your startup business, you should hire professionals for the branding project.
 But if you want to get a basic understanding of what you need to know to formulate an effective branding strategy, here are five elements you should study: